adityabhat-git/simple-node-service/README.md

 # simple-node-service
-A simple service using Node JS
+A simple service using Node JS abc

 This would be a simple Web API application created using Node and Express JS.